xtnded/codextended-client-1.5/README.md

-# Call of Duty UO Extended [Client]
+# Call of Duty 1.5x [Client]

-CoDExtended Client (1.51x), is a client-side modification for Call of Duty UO 1.51.
+CoDExtended Client (1.5x), is a client-side modification for Call of Duty 1.5.

 ## Changes/additions

 - new UI element (cg_xui_fps)
 - Discord Rich Presence
 - unlocked FOV,thirdperson and thirdperson angle
-- increased gamestate memory
 - bugfixes

 ## Building from source